asynchronics/async-event/README.md

 notification.

-While functionally similar to the [event_listener] crate, this implementation is limited to the `async` case but tries to be more efficient by limiting the number of locking operations on the mutex-protected list of notifiers: the lock is typically taken only once for each time a waiter is blocked and once for notifying, thus reducing the need for synchronization operations.
+While functionally similar to the [event_listener] crate, this implementation is specialized for the `async` case and tries to be more efficient by limiting the number of locking operations on the mutex-protected list of notifiers: the lock is typically taken only once for each time a waiter is blocked and once for notifying, thus reducing the need for synchronization operations.
 Finally,